 Students can choose to substantially revise a previous paper written for History 485.
-This includes using new sources, introducing a new thesis, as well as increasing the length of the previous paper.
+This includes using new sources, introducing a new thesis, and increasing the length of the previous paper.

-Choice of topic is up to the student’s interests regarding time period and area of the world, but you must consider the advisor you with whom you are working, the resources of the library and what it is possible to get on interlibrary loan given constraints of time.
+Choice of topic is up to the student’s interests regarding time period and area of the world, but you must consider the advisor with whom you are working, the resources of the library, and what it is possible to get on interlibrary loan given constraints of time.

 Meet with your advisor and set up due dates for process documents, such as a prospectus, annotated bibliography, first five pages, etc.

 Find a significant number of primary sources and secondary sources.
 Use interlibrary loan if necessary.